⏳ 10 min read · Last updated: March 2026

 It is also compact, which helps in apartments.
 It does not feel oversized hanging above a narrow counter or shelf setup.
 And while it is not silent, it is still quiet enough for most homes unless you are extremely noise-sensitive.

 The main tradeoff is simple.
 You are paying more for extra flexibility.
 So if you know you will never touch the dimming and mostly want basil, the Mars usually makes more sense.
 But if you grow a lot of lettuce or like dialing things in by stage, this is the better fit.
+Not sure whether full spectrum or red-blue LEDs are worth caring about?
+Read the full spectrum vs red-blue grow lights comparison.

 If you like adjusting your setup instead of just plugging it in and forgetting it, this is the one to grab.